Agha-Muqarib/Handwritten-Digit-Recogntion-Using-Convolutional-Neural-Network/README.md

 # Handwritten-Digit-Recogntion-Using-Convolutional-Neural-Network

 This repository contains 2 different models, one on MNIST database and the other at a self generated database, both used to recognize handwritten mathematical digits using Convolutional Neural Network(CNN).
-It involves,
+It involves the following steps,

 - Collection of digits/images
 - Using that images to create data